FanWang0216/gen_data/03_instructional_team/markdown_slides/slides_02.md

 ---

-# Measuring the departure of HWE
+# Measuring the Departure of HWE
 - An estimate of the inbreeding coefficient is **$\hat{F}=1-O / E$**.

 - O is the number of heterozygotes and E is the expected number of heterozygotes based on HWE.